querystal/django-web3-auth/README.rst

 - how to deal with passwords (which are not set during signup)
 - why do user has to sign a message (opposed to myetherwallet & other dapps)
+- address_field MUST be unique (otherwise the user can login as another user)